oracle-livelabs/oci/apps-cloud-adventure-scm/04-s2s-sourcing/sourcing.md

-3. You could drill into the negotiation details by clicking the hyperlink.
+3. You could drill into the negotiation details by clicking the hyperlink on the negotiation number.
 However, you need to analyze the individual supplier responses, so you need to click the monitor icon.

     > Click the **Monitor** icon for Negotiation 31796